Quantitative Language Automata: Problems on Language Automata

-For the classes of QLAs we consider, the Borel (resp.
-Markov) restrictions of the decision problems coincide with the unrestricted cases.
-Thus, for their decision problems we only focus on the unrestricted and finite-state cases.
+For the classes of QLAs considered in this paper, the Borel (resp.\ Markov) restrictions coincide with the unrestricted problems.
+Thus, for decision problems we focus on the unrestricted and finite-state cases.